schedin/actions-runner-fat/container-image-requirements.md

 1. Some tools (like yq) need a custom installation.
 1. Don't include docker, docker-compose, docker-buildx-plugin or docker-buildx-plugin because it does not work well inside a container.
 1. Don't add any installation for podman or skopeo.
 They are already included the template Dockerfile.
+1. For netcat, use the `netcat-openbsd` package.
+1. Do not include libgconf